 - Paso Market Walk: A few blocks off the square is Paso Market Walk, a large building that almost feels like a permanent indoor farmer’s market.
 Vendors are open at different times of the day and you can find coffee roasters, bakeries, a creamery, even a cider house here!

-Day Trips!
-7 Awesome Things To Do Near Paso Robles
+Awesome Things To Do Near Paso Robles When You Want A Day Trip

 Paso Robles is just about a 30-45 minute drive away from some of my favorite things to do in SLO county.
 Set aside a full day or half-day to explore a few of my favorite gems in between your wine tours.
 Here’s the top highlights: